opral/load-test/README.md

 This repo can be used for volume testing, with more messages than existing unit tests.

-The test opens an inlang project and then generates json messages, overwriting ./locales/en/common.json.
-It can "mock-translate" those into 37 preconfigured languages using the inlang cli.
+- The test starts by opening an inlang project with just one english message.
+- It generates additional engish messages, overwriting ./locales/en/common.json.
+- It can "mock-translate" those into 37 preconfigured languages using the inlang cli.

-Lint-rule plugins are configured in the project settings but not subscribed (see usage).
+- Lint-rule plugins are configured in the project settings but lint reports are not subscribed, unless requested.

 To allow additional testing on the generated project e.g. with the ide-extension, the test calls `pnpm clean` when it starts, but not after it runs.